What transactional in-app messages can do for your business

 Two types of messages are essential when communicating with customers: transactional and promotional messages.

-Promotional messages relay specific marketing content to an individual or group of people to inform them about deals, promotions, sales, announcements, etc.
+Promotional messages relay specific marketing content to an individual or group of people, to inform them about deals, promotions, sales, announcements, and so on.

-Both forms of communication have their place and importance in any digital communication strategy.
-It's important for businesses to understand when it makes sense to use either type of message for maximum impact on their customers and their engagements.
+Both transactional and promotional messages have their place in any wider communication strategy.
+It's important for businesses to understand when to use each type of message for maximum impact on their customers and their engagements.

 How to write effective transactional messages

-Craft your message with the same urgency as a sales or promotional message; lead people to make a purchase or sign up for additional offers or services.
-Focus on adding powerful images that catch people's attention, as well as helpful links that provide further value and guidance.
-For example, a picture of a receipt in addition to a file attached to an email.
-The more personalized and useful your messaging, the more you build loyalty among customers even after purchase.
+Craft your message with the same urgency as a sales or promotional news; lead people to purchase or sign up for additional offers or services.
+Focus on adding powerful images that catch people's attention and helpful links that provide further value and guidance.
+For example, you could attach a picture of the receipt to order confirmation emails, along with the original file.
+The more personalized and valuable your messaging, the more you will build loyalty among customers, even after purchase.